shadowarmor/assessments/devops/readme.md

 1. As a Junior DevOps engineer you are required to create a docker file that will build the `Divergent.Sales.API` component for the backend APIs so that they can be built on a developers machine.
 Please be sure to name the docker file and provide instructions for building the container image on the local machine.

-2. As a Junior DevOps engineer you are required to create a docker file that will build the `Divergent.Sales.API` component for the backend APIs so that they can be built on a developers machine.
+2. As a Junior DevOps engineer you are required to create a docker file that will build the `Divergent.Shipping.API` component for the backend APIs so that they can be built on a developers machine.
 Please be sure to name the docker file and provide instructions for building the container image on the local machine.

 3. As a Junior DevOps engineer you are required to create a docker file that will build the `Divergent.CompositionGateway` component for the backend APIs so that they can be built on a developers machine.
 Please be sure to name the docker file and provide instructions for building the container image on the local machine.